ioerror/Hidden-Blog/Readme.md

 Put your blog entries in /var/www/hs-blog/blosxom-entries/ and ensure that the file names end with .txt or blosxom will not discover them.

+##Static rather than dynamic
+The first step to running a static blog is to ensure you have a place to put the data.
+We suggest /var/www/hs-blog/blosxom-static/ as a good place.

+     mdkir -p /var/www/hs-blog/blosxom-static/
+     chown root:your-user /var/www/hs-blog/blosxom-static/
+     chmod 775 /var/www/hs-blog/blosxom-static/

+Place the images in the static document root:

+     mv images/blosxomandtor.png /var/www/hs-blog/blosxom-dynamic/
+     mv images/favicon.ico /var/www/hs-blog/blosxom-dynamic/
+     chown root:root /var/www/hs-blog/blosxom-dynamic/blosxomandtor.png
+     chown root:root /var/www/hs-blog/blosxom-dynamic/favicon.ico
+     chmod 755 /var/www/hs-blog/blosxom-dynamic/blosxomandtor.png
+     chmod 755 /var/www/hs-blog/blosxom-dynamic/favicon.ico

+To run Blosxom statically, use the hs-blog-static.apache.conf in place of the hs-blog-dynamic.apache.conf configuration file.
+You will need to edit /var/www/hs-blog/blosxom-dynamic/blosxom.cgi to include a password and then you need to run:

+     /var/www/hs-blog/blosxom-dynamic/blosxom.cgi -password='YOURPASSWORDGOESHERE'

 ##Tracking changes with git

 Check the entire /var/www/hs-blog/ directory into git: